How to Mount S3 bucket on EC2 Linux Instance

 Remember to replace “{{aws_region}}” with your bucket region (example: eu-west-1).

 You can make an entry in /etc/rc.local to automatically remount after reboot.
-Find the s3fs binary file by “which” command and make the entry before the “exit 0” line as below.
+Find the s3fs binary file by the “which” command and make the entry before the “exit 0” line as below.

 To debug at any point, add “-o dbglevel=info -f -o curldbg” in the s3fs mount command.

-Step-10:- Check mounted s3 bucket.
 Output will be similar as shown below but Used size may differ.

 “or”